-Each ConnectionFactory is defined by an element with an attribute class specifying the classname of the implementation.
-It is completed by a protocol element (local, tcp or soap for example) and usually a jndi binding:
+The ConnectionFactory is completed by a protocol element (local, tcp or soap for example) and usually a jndi binding:

-- local: empty element defining a colocated connection. - tcp: define the tcp settings for a TCPConnectionFactory: - host and port: host address and listen port for server, by default localhost:16010. - reliableClass: the class implementation. - soap: define the protocol settings for a SoapConnectionFactory. - host and port: host address and listen port for server, by default localhost: 8080.
+- local: empty element defining a colocated connection. - tcp: define the tcp settings for a TCPConnectionFactory: - host and port: host address and listen port for server, by default localhost: 16010. - reliableClass: the class implementation. - soap: define the protocol settings for a SoapConnectionFactory.

+host and port: host address and listen port for server, by default localhost: 8080.